Page created: 8th February 2011

 Jason Lewis - 13 year trip - 5 continents, two oceans and a sea - all by human power.

-Rosie Swale-Pope, a remarkable woman who, amongst many other things, ran around the world taking the longest land route - which took her through such inhospitable places like Central Asia, Alaska, Iceland and Greenland, solo, with little money, at the age of 57.
+Rosie Swale-Pope, a remarkable woman who, amongst many other things, ran around the world taking the longest land route - which took her through such inhospitable places as Central Asia, Alaska, Iceland and Greenland, solo, with little money, at the age of 57.

 The Human-Powered Home: Choosing Muscles Over Motors, Tamara Dean, New Society Publishers, 2008